nitschmann/releaser/README.md

-**ATTENTION**

-PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT IN A STABLE STATE YET.
-THERE CAN BE ANYTIME BREAKING CHANGES!

-# release-log
+# releaser

-This is a small and simple CLI tool to handle Git release (change)logs and version tags.
+Is a CLI tool that allows you to manage branch and commit naming structures based on certain configurations under paths.
+It helps to create and publish useful and well-managed releases with their corresponding logs.

 It uses native `git` commands wrapped within a Golang application.
 Various binaries for Mac and Linux are shipped as well.

 This project was created as POC for a few things and is a result of those tryouts.

+**!!
+ATTENTION !!**

+THE PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT IN A STABLE STATE YET.
+THERE CAN BE ANYTIME BREAKING CHANGES!

 ## Main features

 * Simple commandline interface
 * Works in every checked out repository
 * Configuration globally (via config), per command call (via CLI flags) or via ENV variables possible.
+* Path based configuration is possible.
 * Print full release logs which could be used to create useful releases in GitHub or GitLab using commits
 * Native `git` binding and overwriting (if custom or modfified git is used) possible
 * Smart handling for version tags (automatically generated new version tags or initially if not defined yet).
-* The tool does ***NEVER*** execute `fetch`, `commit`, `checkout`, `push` or any other 'potentially dangerous' `git` command - this is still up to you ;)
 * The tool is really useful for CI environments and execution.

 ## Requirements